lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: QEyes.png

+To change settings on keyboard state indicator right click and select :menuselection:`Configure Keyboard State Indicator` or press the :guilabel:`...` button on configuring the panel on :guilabel:`Keyboard State Indicator`.

 To bring up settings on how to configure QEyes is to right click on the eye and select :menuselection:`Configure Qeyes`.
 To change how many eyes appear on the panel change the :guilabel:`Number of eyes` field.
 To change the theme of the eyes change the :guilabel:`Type` field.

 .. image:: QEyes-pref.png